 - Thoracic surgery

 Medication errors involve administering or prescribing incorrect medication and related forms of medication-related negligence.
-Malpractice claims based on medication errors can be brought against doctors, pharmacies, and other healthcare professionals involving in the prescribing and administration of drugs.
-Below is a list of the types of medication errors that frequently result in malpractice claims because the health care provider breached the acceptable standard of care in the medical community:
+Negligence claims based on medication errors can be brought against doctors, pharmacies, and other healthcare professionals involved in the prescribing and administration of drugs.
+Below is a list of the medication and prescription errors that frequently result in malpractice claims because the health care provider breached the acceptable standard of care in the medical community:

-- Wrong Drug Combination: in these claims, a patient is injured when they take 2 prescription medications that dangerously interact with each other.
+- Wrong Drug Combination: a patient is injured when they take 2 prescription medications that dangerously interact with each other.
 Both the prescribing doctors and the pharmacies involved can be liable for malpractice in this situation.

-- Incorrect Medication: in these cases, the doctors, nurses or pharmacies are supposed to give a specific drug to a patient but make a mistake and end up administering a totally different drug.
-When this sort of mistake results in injury to the patient a clear claim for malpractice exists.
+- Incorrect Medication: the doctors, nurses or pharmacies are supposed to give a specific drug to a patient but make a mistake and end up administering a totally different drug.
+When this sort of mistake results in injury to the patient, a clear claim for malpractice exists.

-- Side-Effect Injuries: when doctors prescribe medication they are supposed to be aware of the potential side-effects of a drug.
+- Side-Effect Injuries: when doctors prescribe a medication, they are supposed to be aware of the potential side-effects of a drug.
 Prescribing doctors also have a duty to ensure that the risks of the medication do not outweigh its benefits.
-When a patient is injured by medication side-effects they may have a malpractice claim against the doctor.
+When a patient is injured by medication side-effects, they may have a viable lawsuit against the doctor.

 If you have a serious injury or wrongful death case, you want the best lawyer you can find.
 Miller & Zois is one of the leading medical malpractice firms in Maryland.
-Our lawyers have handled thousands of medical malpractice cases and earned millions in compensation for our clients.
+Our experienced medical malpractice lawyers have handled thousands of medical malpractice cases and earned millions in compensation for our clients.